Tel: +34 93 665 8596 | info@spectrum-ifa.com

 Some of the best opportunities to add value occur during market duress or euphoria when clients are tempted to abandon their well thought out investment plans.

-One of the most important benefits is to give clients peace of mind
+One of the most important benefits of having an adviser is to give clients peace of mind

 https://advisors.vanguard.com/insights/article/IWE_ResPuttingAValueOnValue